Best Things To Do In Coupeville WA

 • Hiking: Ebey’s Landing bluff trail is a short, scenic hike with prairie and shoreline views; the trail is popular at sunrise and for low-tide walks.

-• Parks and coastal trails: Fort Ebey and Fort Casey offer coastal trails, tidepool exploration, picnic areas, and historic features such as bunkers and the Admiralty Head Lighthouse, with wide marine views toward the San Juan Islands and Admiralty Inlet.
+• Parks and coastal trails: Fort Ebey and Fort Casey offer coastal trails, picnic areas, and historic features such as bunkers and the Admiralty Head Lighthouse, with expansive marine views toward the Olympic Peninsula and Vancouver Island.

 • Water activities: Kayaking and paddleboarding launch from protected Penn Cove, and the shoreline is good for beachcombing.